KornelJahn/nixos-crossdev-link-bug-mwe/README.md

-# Minimal Working Example for the "Invalid cross-device link" bug
+# MWE for the "Invalid cross-device link" bug

 When installing NixOS one may encounter a cryptic "Invalid cross-device link" bug.
 This is a minimal working example flake for reproducing such a bug.